-SiteGround: SiteGround is known to deliver great results with its SuperCacher which comes with all hosting plans that are 3-years or longer in length.
+SiteGround: SiteGround is known to deliver great results with its SuperCacher, which comes with all hosting plans that are 3-years or longer.
 This plugin utilizes built-in caching plugins like WP Rocket, W3 Total Cache & Autoptimize to reduce load times drastically.
 SiteGround also offers limited free SSL certs for your site.

 WPEngine: WPEngine is on the list of fast hosting for WordPress websites because it has a great and easy-to-use caching system that runs even when you sleep.
 The result is a much faster website than the competition.
 WPEngine comes with free SSL Certificates as well as Google Apps integration which means your site will benefit from both speed and security.

 My list of suggestions for fast WordPress hosting includes Flywheel.
 Flywheel has an excellent caching system that’s built into the stack so you don’t have to rely on other plugins to deliver great speeds.
 Flywheel is also faster than WPEngine and SiteGround.

 Flywheel provides a user-friendly interface, developer-centric tools, and DDoS protection at every service tier.
 They use Nginx instead of Apache so there’s less memory usage and fewer CPU cycles required.
 You also get daily backups which means you don’t have to do anything manually, and no extra plugins are required.

 Flywheel comes with Jetpack preinstalled and Cloudflare CDN support, making your site even faster.